HEAT PUMP

 • The average selling price of a condensation dryer is 406€ including VAT

-• Therefore, on average, a heat pump dryer costs €200 more than a condensing dryer.
+• Therefore, On average, a heat pump dryer is 200€ more expensive than a condensation dryer.

 Final opinion: Should I choose a heat pump or a condensation dryer?

-As we saw above, the average annual saving on a heat pump dryer is €60.
-This, combined with the €200 price difference with a condensing dryer, means a return on investment of around 3 years, assuming no increase in the price per kWh.
+As mentioned above, the average annual saving with a heat pump dryer is €60 per year.
+This, compared to the price difference of 200€ with a condensation dryer, gives us a return on investment of about 3 years, assuming that the price per kWh does not increase.

-This return on investment is fairly rapid, but the €60 difference in consumption is not enormous.
-So the energy-saving argument of a heat pump dryer is valid and interesting, but it's not enough to make up your mind.
+This return on investment is quite fast, however the difference of 60€ in consumption is not huge.
+Therefore, the argument of energy savings with a heat pump dryer is valid and interesting, but it is not enough to decide.

 The heat pump dryer takes better care of clothes thanks to lower operating temperatures